-This reading can get a little heavy, so feel free to jump straight to the summary at TL;DR
+This reading can get a little heavy, so feel free to jump straight to the summary at the bottom of the page.

 “Always remember that you are absolutely unique.
 Just like everyone else.”